wagtail/wagtail/docs/topics/images.rst

         .. figure:: ../_static/images/image_filter_max.png
           :alt: Example of max filter on an image.

-          Exmple: The image will keep its proportions but fit within the max (green line) dimensions provided.
+          Example: The image will keep its proportions but fit within the max (green line) dimensions provided.

     ``min``